-Hey, I love the humility of this WikiBadge, but like most badges it is probably best never used!
-I for one really appreciate the people with English as a second language who have made some amazing contributions to Wiki over the years.
+Heh, I love the humility of this WikiBadge, but, like most badges, it's probably best never used!
+I, for one, really appreciate the people with English as a second language who have made some amazing contributions to Wiki over the years.
 We people who don't have the same challenge promise we will correct your English wherever we can.
 Just go ahead and contribute using whatever English comes naturally, please.

 See WhyNobodyDeletesWiki for counterexample.

 I try to keep in mind the fact that the problem lies not with the writer's poor use of English, but with my yankee total inability to read any other language!
 I have nothing but respect with those who struggle to overcome my lack of language skills.

 Careful.
 Some of us prefer that you RefactorNotMyPunctuation ...

 I've found that most of the people I've seen apologize for their poor English are actually quite good English-speakers.
 Often, they have excellent grammar, and what mistakes they make are so subtle that correcting them aloud or in writing would take more effort than it's worth.
 But such mistakes are quite easily corrected, in a covert way, on a Wiki. -- NickBensema